The basic configuration settings for beacons include:

 -

-Advertising Interval (how often your beacons push out a signal)
+Advertising Interval: how often beacons push out a signal

-The settings you choose for Transmission Power and Interval, have a great impact on how your beacon network operates.
+The settings you choose for Transmission Power and Interval have a significant impact on how your beacon network operates.
 Therefore, choosing the most practical and efficient settings is greatly determined by your specific needs and use case.

-We'll focus on Transmission Power only, because there are a number of factors to consider when choosing the optimal Tx Power setting for your needs.
+We'll focus on Transmission Power only - there are a number of factors to consider when choosing the optimal TX Power setting for your application use.

 The major things the above settings affect include: